CHAPTER 13

 If Daniel, a sixth-century BC exile, was shown not only ancient Rome but the far downstream effects of this fourth kingdom—the forms of power, communication, surveillance, and warfare that would one day develop out of that legacy—it is not hard to see why the beast appeared to him “dreadful and terrible.”
 The text leaves room for a final configuration of this kingdom that would seem utterly alien to his world, yet still recognizably the heir of Rome.

 At the same time, Daniel sees that this fourth kingdom does not remain a single, unified empire all the way to the end.
 In the statue, the iron legs eventually give way to feet and toes in which iron and clay are mixed.
 The angel explains that “the kingdom shall be divided,” partly strong and partly brittle, in a form where the parts do not cleave to one another (Daniel 2:41–43).
 In the beast vision, this divided remnant appears as ten horns upon the head of the fourth beast.
 The angel interprets: “The ten horns are ten kings who shall arise from this kingdom” (Daniel 7:24).
 These ten horns are not a fifth, separate empire; they are the final arrangement that arises out of the fourth kingdom itself.
-They belong to the same broader Mediterranean and European sphere once dominated by Rome, yet in a fractured, coalition form—still marked by “iron” strength in some respects, yet unstable and fragile like clay in others.
+These ten kings are the rulers of the nations that surround Israel—the Near Eastern and Mediterranean lands that Rome once governed as provinces and that now form the ring of nations encircling the covenant people and the holy city.

-Daniel’s description of his actions is decisive.
-He speaks against the Most High, wears out the saints of the Most High, and intends to change “times and law” (Daniel 7:25).
-In Daniel’s context, “times and law” are not generic social customs; they refer first to the covenant calendar and ordinances given to Israel—the appointed feasts, sacrifices, and statutes of the Torah that order Israel’s worship.
-Later visions confirm this.
-Daniel sees a king who magnifies himself against the Prince of the host, takes away the daily sacrifice, casts down the sanctuary, and throws truth to the ground (Daniel 8:11–12).
-He hears that sacrifice and sanctuary will be trampled for an appointed period (Daniel 8:13–14).
-He is told that a covenant will be confirmed with many for one “week,” that in the middle of that week sacrifice and offering will cease, and that on the wing of abominations one who makes desolate will stand until the decreed end (Daniel 9:27).
-He watches a king who profanes the sanctuary fortress, abolishes the daily sacrifice, and sets up the abomination that makes desolate (Daniel 11:31).
-He hears that from the time the daily sacrifice is taken away and the abomination is set up, one thousand two hundred and ninety days will pass (Daniel 12:11).
+The word “different” deserves careful attention.
+It is the same word used to describe the fourth beast as “different” from the three beasts before it (Daniel 7:7, 23)—a word that signals not merely greater power but a qualitative distinction, a ruler who is not the same kind as the others.
+The ten are Gentile rulers of the nations surrounding Israel.
+The little horn arises among them—in their geopolitical environment—but he is different from them.
+His campaign is not directed at rival Gentile powers for territorial advantage.
+Every element of his activity targets Israel’s covenant life: he speaks against the Most High, wears out the saints of the Most High, and intends to change “times and law” (Daniel 7:25).
+In Daniel’s context, “times and law” are not generic social customs; they refer to the covenant calendar and ordinances given to Israel—the appointed feasts, sacrifices, and statutes of the Torah that order Israel’s worship.
+He magnifies himself against the Prince of the host, takes away the daily sacrifice, casts down the sanctuary, and throws truth to the ground (Daniel 8:11–12).
+A covenant is confirmed with many for one “week,” and in the middle of that week sacrifice and offering cease and the abomination that makes desolate is set up (Daniel 9:27).
+He profanes the sanctuary fortress, abolishes the daily sacrifice, and sets up the abomination of desolation (Daniel 11:31).

 At the same time, Daniel also sees that not all within this covenant community share the same outcome.
 Many within Israel fall; a purified remnant is delivered, written in the book; and at the end “many of those who sleep in the dust of the earth shall awake,” some to life in the Age to Come, others to shame and contempt in that same age (Daniel 12:1–2).
 Later revelation makes clear that those who finally receive the kingdom with the Son of Man are the faithful—from Israel and from the nations—who are counted worthy of the Age to Come and the resurrection of life (Luke 20:35).
 Daniel’s “saints” who inherit the kingdom (Daniel 7:18, 22, 27) are thus, in New Covenant terms, those believers who are united to the Lord Jesus and glorified at His appearing.